skratchdot/skratchdot.com/_posts/2012-12-10-new-tabs-and-the-back-button-bookmarklet.md

 - Bookmarklet
 ---

-If you're anything like me, then you constantly open links in new tabs.
+If you're anything like me, then you open new links in tabs.
 Sometimes, if the link has been open for a while, you forget what page you were on when you clicked the link.
 The back button is disabled since you are in a new tab.